Chilling ‘180,000 dead’ estimate given by earthquake expert assessing Turkey, Syria tragedy

 The World Health Organization (WHO) has warned that the final death toll could be in excess of 20,000.
 It has also estimated that as many as 23mn people across Turkey and Syria could have been affected by the tragedy.

-As February 7 wore on, there were multiple heart-rending stories of people still trapped under the rubble sending voice notes from their mobile phones appealing for a rescue team to come to their location.
+As February 7 wore on, there were multiple heart-rending stories of people still trapped under rubble sending voice notes from their mobile phones appealing for a rescue team to come to their location.

 Turkish President Recep Tayyip Erdogan declared as a disaster zone the 10 provinces affected by the devastating earthquakes in southeastern Turkey, imposing a state of emergency in the region for three months.